We are on the front lines of helping you, our fellow New Yorkers, throughout the COVID-19 pandemic.

 Testing is free and does not require insurance.
 You do not need to be a current Weill Cornell Medicine patient to receive COVID-19 testing.

 If you or a loved one has a fever, cough, shortness of breath, sore throat, or other respiratory symptoms, it is important to first call your healthcare provider to ask about testing.
+You may also utilize virtual urgent care services through our partnership with NewYork-Presbyterian.

 Please note: Do not go to the emergency room or your doctor’s office without calling first.
 It is important to first call your healthcare provider so they can make preparations to prevent the spread of the virus.